Referencing correctly will improve the quality of your academic work and help you avoid accidental plagiarism.

 There are a variety of reference managers available.
 You should choose one based on whether it supports the writing platform you will use.
-At the University of Bristol, we support EndNote and Mendeley, which are well integrated into key tools such as Word and Overleaf, but there are others.
+At the University of Bristol, we support EndNote and Mendeley, which work well with Word.

-There are many different referencing styles, and it is important to ensure that you are following the appropriate style for your subject.
-Check with your tutor if you are unclear as to which style you should be using.
+There are many different referencing styles: check with your tutor if you are unclear as to which style you should be using.

 You can read more about referencing on the Library web pages.